Lil' Kim: 2012–2016: Hard Core mixtape and Lil Kim Season

-On July 26, 2013, Lil' Kim announced and released the cover art for a new mixtape entitled Hard Core 2K13, which will also serve as a sequel to her critically acclaimed debut album, Hard Core.
-The mixtape was originally set to be released on October 31, 2013, but for unknown reasons, was pushed back.
+On July 26, 2013, Lil' Kim announced and released the cover art for a new mixtape, Hard Core 2K13, which would also serve as a sequel to her critically acclaimed debut album, Hard Core.
+The mixtape was originally set to be released on October 31, 2013, but for then unknown reasons, was pushed back.
 To make up for not releasing the mixtape, Lil' Kim released the singles "Dead Gal Walking" and "Kimmy Blanco" to the public, along with the track list.
 The track list revealed collaborations with French Montana, Miley Cyrus, Jadakiss, and Yo Gotti.

-On August 2, 2014, Lil' Kim announced via her Twitter page that she would be launching a concert tour to promote her forthcoming Hard Core Mixtape.
-Throughout the remainder of the month of August, Lil' Kim released a number of remixes to popular songs, including a remix to Beyoncé's and Nicki Minaj's collaboration of "Flawless", seemingly as a diss to Minaj, reigniting the rap feud between the two rappers.
+On August 2, 2014, Lil' Kim announced via her Twitter page that she would launch a concert tour to promote her forthcoming Hard Core Mixtape.
+Throughout the remainder of August, Lil' Kim released a number of remixes to popular songs, including Beyoncé's and Nicki Minaj's collaboration on "Flawless“, seemingly as a diss to Minaj, reigniting the feud between the two rappers.

 On September 11, 2014, the Hard Core mixtape was released as free download on Kim's official website.
-In an interview with Revolt TV on the same day, Lil' Kim revealed that she, Iggy Azalea, and T.I. would be collaborating on a song sometime in the future, saying "I don't know if it's going to be for my album or if we're just going to…we have other plans for it as well.
-But, I think we're going to do a double release."
-In the same interview, she explained the reasons why the mixtape was pushed back twice, stating "When this project was supposed to come out I had got pregnant.
+In an interview with Revolt TV on the same day, she revealed that she, Iggy Azalea, and T.I. would collaborate on a song sometime in the future, saying "I don't know if it's going to be for my album or if we're just going to…we have other plans for it as well.
+But, I think we're going to do a double release“.
+In the same interview, she explained why the mixtape was pushed back twice, stating "When this project was supposed to come out I had got pregnant.
 I didn't know. [...]
-Once I became fully pregnant, I was working in the studio but at one point I couldn't work anymore, obviously".
+Once I became fully pregnant, I was working in the studio but at one point I couldn't work anymore, obviously“.

-In 2016, Lil' Kim's fourth mixtape Lil Kim Season was released.
-On the mixtape, she freestyles over several popular beats, Drake's "Summer Sixteen", Rihanna's "Work", and Desiigner's "Panda".
-Upon release, the mixtape received mixed reviews from critics.
-Jen Yamato from The Daily Beast wrote, "if anything, Lil Kim Season indicates that Kim's got her sights set on returning in a big way—and that she's collecting collaborators who might help her achieve it."
+In 2016, her fourth mixtape Lil Kim Season was released.
+On the mixtape, she freestyles over several popular beats, Drake's "Summer Sixteen“, Rihanna's "Work“, and Desiigner's "Panda“.
+It received mixed reviews from critics.
+Jen Yamato from The Daily Beast wrote, "if anything, Lil Kim Season indicates that Kim's got her sights set on returning in a big way—and that she's collecting collaborators who might help her achieve it“.